SinaMirrazavi/SCA_data_construction/README.md

   KUKA FRI bridge (https://github.com/nbfigueroa/kuka_interface_packages) (Actually, you don't need it if you only want to generate the SCA data-set.
 This package is used  to vitualize the motion of the robots in plot_on_robot.cpp)

   Mlpack  (https://github.com/mlpack/mlpack) (Actually, you don't need it if you only want to generate the SCA data-set.
 This package is used to construct a probabilistic model for the reachable workspace of each robot.
-I prefer Matlab for doing this.)
+I prefer Matlab for doing this.
+The matlab code is also included in this package.)

  # Features: